 The solution is found on the plate, but also in those who provide the recipe's ingredientes.
 Some studies have compared the environmental impact of conventional meat production with the production of alternative sources of food such as quinoa, and have found that the latter's production is more sustainable insofar as it requires less land and energy use.
 Thus, countries such as Peru, Bolivia and Ecuador, the main producers of quinoa in the world, have not only consolidated this market as an important source of food for the population, but also as a source of income.
 Quinoa has been recognized for its nutritional properties, its genetic diversity, and adaptability to different agro-environmental conditions.
 It is therefore a sustainable alternative in environmental terms, and a food option for those countries that suffer food security problems in the context of climate change.

 The solutions to combat climate change are closer than you think.
 There are small, everyday actions that citizens can contribute to, starting from something as simple as being more aware of what we serve on our plates.

-*Gabriela is a researcher at the Center for the Study of Law, Justice and Society (Dejusticia).
+*Gabriela is a researcher at the Center for Law, Justice and Society (Dejusticia).

 Featured photo: USDA NRCS